ojster

 # Cleanup

-Add the 4-line snippet (marked OJSTER INTEGRATION in compose.yaml) to any service you want to integrate.
+Add the snippet in compose.ojster.yaml to any service you want to integrate.
 Ojster acts as a lightweight docker-init replacement and injects decrypted values at process start — no need to modify entrypoints, commands, or rebuild images.

 Comparison